-The council is committed to minimising any gender pay gap and as an organisation invests in their lower-paid staff, paying the Living Wage rate, and provides favourable terms and conditions regardless of gender.
+The council is committed to minimising the gender pay gap and as an organisation invests in their lowerpaid staff, pays the Living Wage rate and provides favourable terms and conditions, regardless of gender.

 The council offers a competitive reward package including staff benefits, pension contributions, training opportunities, occupational health support and flexible working options, in addition to pay.